tomassykora/autoencoder-demo-example/README.md

 # autoencoder-demo-example
-School project - pretraining of a deep neural network layers using a simple autoencoder
+Pretraining of deep neural network layers using a simple auto-encoder.